What Is A Content Strategy?

 As great content needs to be engaging to draw consumers in to create a loyal connection, it needs context to build the level of authority and trust your audience places in the business.
 Adding the correct context to the chosen medium of online content provides the consumer with the right level of information they need in order to influence the decision of whether to buy the product or not.
 The right balance of enough information, engaging content, and the timing and platform, can change a consumer’s behavior effectively, turning them from a “No way!” into a “Yes please!”
 Furthermore, when great content hits the target, it becomes an effective selling machine.

 What does contextual content mean, though?
-There are four main facets to this:
+There are four main facets to this content development strategy:

 While content is king, don’t forget that distribution is queen!
 After all, what good is creating the perfect content if no one can find it?
 You need an audience, and you need to reach them where they spend their time.
 It means you need to build a social media presence, as this is the place where most online users scroll through their feeds when they have a spare moment.
 Digital marketers need the important skill of boosting engagement and being able to communicate effectively, especially where tone of voice is concerned.
 There’s no point in using technical jargon if your end user is more interested in the lifestyle benefits of a product, whereas if you are approaching B2B consumers, including product specifications will boost the authority of your brand.

-Creating great content requires a lot of time, dedication, and careful planning to ensure each piece achieves the goal of engaging consumers.
+Creating a great content marketing strategy requires a lot of time, dedication, and careful planning to ensure each piece achieves the goal of engaging consumers.
 It is a multi-faceted skill set which includes analyzing data, creating winning campaigns, and reacting to market changes quickly and effectively.

 The Agency Guy, Inc. (TAG)